Planalto tyrannulet: Distribution and habitat

 The nominate subspecies of the planalto tyrannulet is found in eastern Brazil in an area bounded roughly by eastern Pará, western Bahia, southern Mato Grosso, and southern Goiás and from there into extreme northeastern Bolivia in Santa Cruz Department.
 Subspecies P. f. brevirostris is found in southeastern Brazil from Minas Gerais and Espírito Santo south to Rio Grande do Sul, in eastern Paraguay, and in northeastern Argentina's Misiones Province.
 P. f. caerae is found in northeastern Brazil from Ceará and Rio Grande do Norte south to Sergipe.
 The species primarily inhabits humid tropical evergreen forest.
 It is found less often in semi-deciduous woodland and gallery forest.
 In elevation it ranges between sea level and 1800 m but is most numerous between 500 and 800 m.

 Behavior

 Movement

 The planalto tyrannulet is a year-round resident in most or all of its range; there is some evidence that the population in Rio Grande do Sul moves north after the austral summer.

 Feeding

 The planalto tyrannulet feeds on insects and small fruits.
 It typically forages singly or in pairs in the forest canopy and often joins mixed-species feeding flocks.
 It takes prey from vegetation by gleaning while perched and while briefly hovering.

 Breeding

 The planalto tyrannulet breeds between September and February.
-One nest was a cup made from moss and fungal hyphae covered inside and out with lichen.
+One nest was a cup made from moss and fungal hypha covered inside and out with lichen.
 It was 7 m above the ground in a branch crotch and contained two eggs.
 The incubation period, time to fledging, and details of parental care are not known.